Disciplining misbehaving kids is often a difficult and emotion-laden task. If only you could figure out a way to tame your temper!

 - “Father, give me Your heart for my child.”

-We can’t help our child until we can understand them.
-A helpful question to ask yourself can start with, “What’s it like to be my kid right now?”
+Likewise, you can’t help your child until you can understand them and what they need.
+A helpful question to ask yourself at the moment might be, “What’s it like to be my child right now?”

 - What is my child feeling right now?